Joey Russell

 Joey Russell (born June 24, 1988 in Labrador City) is a Canadian former competitive figure skater.
 He competed at four ISU Championships; his best result was 11th, achieved at the 2007 World Junior Championships in Oberstdorf and at the 2010 Four Continents Championships in Jeonju.
 On the national level, he won the Canadian junior title in 2006 and a senior bronze medal in 2011.
 Russell trained at the Mariposa School of Skating.

 Post-competitive career

-Russell (left) with student, Ting Tzu-Han, at the 2024 World Championships.
+Russell (right) with student, Ting Tzu-Han, at the 2024 World Championships.

 Following his retirement from competitive figure skating in 2011, Russell became a coach and choreographer based at the Toronto Cricket Skating and Curling Club.

 As a coach, Russell's current and former students include: